New Rule Lets Military/Part 135 Pilots Apply More Hours Toward ATP Rating

 Key Takeaways:

-• Part 135 PIC time in certain on-demand multiengine aircraft operations is also now creditable towards the 1,000-hour requirement.
+• Pilots operating under Part 135 (charter) can now also credit pilot-in-command time from certain eligible on-demand multiengine aircraft operations towards the 1,000-hour airline experience requirement.

 See a mistake?
 Contact us.